UBCO-COSC499-Summer-2024/team-5-capstone-team-5/docs/weekly logs/Nicolaas Kouwenhoven/README.md

 ## Goal Recap

-My goals for this week was to get situated with the team dynamic and complete the weekly submission requirement of the project proposal and the proposal video.
+My goals for this week were to get situated with the team dynamic and complete the weekly submission requirement of the project proposal and the proposal video.
 I think that the goals were adequately completed.

-My goals for next week are to get the UI mocked up in Figma and to get
+My goals for next week are to get the UI mocked up in Figma and to get a basic outline in Docker going for our React.js front-end and Node.js backend